pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 GABARITO: E

-Item.
 03. No primeiro parágrafo, reflects no more than the historical accident of the lnternet's origins significa